 My entry in the contest was:

 than the lizard’s tongue

-Results of previous contests are available here, and I presume the results of the 22nd competition will be added soon.
+Details of the competition and results of previous contests are available here.
 A magazine of the award-winning haiku will also be produced in February 2018.

 In 1886, Natsume Soseki took a teaching position at the Fifth High School in Kumamoto(now part of Kumamoto University).
 Then, in 1887, he met Masaoka Shiki who tutored Soseki in writing haiku and encouraged him to pursue a career in writing.

 Soseki’s novel, Kusamakura, was published in 1906.
 In English, ‘Kusamakura’ translates literally as ‘grass pillow’, but in Japan the expression is understood to signify a journey.
 Kusamakura follows the narrator on a meandering tour in the mountains while he muses on art, referencing several well-known eastern and western writers and poets including Matsuo Basho, Oscar Wilde and Henrik Ibsen.
 Soseki describes his book as ‘a haiku-style novel, that lives through beauty’.